multiscale-modelling-multiphase-flows/pymrm/README.md

-# PyMRM: Python Package for Multiphase Reactor Modeling
+# pymrm: Python Package for Multiphase Reactor Modeling

 ## Overview

-Welcome to PyMRM, a Python package designed for creating phenomenological models of multiphase reactors.
+Welcome to pymrm, a Python package designed for creating phenomenological models of multiphase reactors.
 Developed within the ambit of the Multiphase Reactor Modeling course at Eindhoven University of Technology, this package finds its roots in the Department of Chemical Engineering and Chemistry taught by Martin van Sint Annaland and Frank Peters.
-Originally implemented in Matlab, PyMRM stands today as a port to Python, signifying a step forward in accessibility and open access.
+Originally implemented in Matlab, pymrm stands today as a port to Python, signifying a step forward in accessibility and open access.

 ## Getting Started

-To get a comprehensive understanding of PyMRM's capabilities, we recommend exploring the included Jupyter notebook.
+To get a comprehensive understanding of pymrm's capabilities, we recommend exploring the included Jupyter notebook.
 This notebook is packed with examples that demonstrate the application of the package in the realm of chemical engineering.

 ### Features